Salmon River Steelhead Fishing

 It is advisable to carry an extra jacket to prepare for the unpredictable weather changes during these seasons.
 Adequate preparation is the best way to maximize your time in the Salmon River.

-For winter fishing or very cold fishing, I have tested many different ways to stay warm and dry and even I follow the advice of other river guides.
-After all, we are sometimes standing balls deep in ice water for many days.
-To learn how guides stay warm and dry check out my article Fishing In The Winter – Stay Warm With These 10 Tips
+For winter fishing or very cold fishing, I have tested many different ways to stay warm and dry, and even I follow the advice of other river guides.
+After all, we are sometimes standing waist deep in ice water for many days.
+To learn how guides stay warm and dry, check out my article Fishing In The Winter – Stay Warm With These 10 Tips

 Etiquette When Fishing for Steelhead on the Salmon River